millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 This table lists the past and current load operations in your schema.Any data copy and data validation operation will be automatically tracked by Oracle.

 -   To look at the log of a load operation, copy and paste <a href="./scripts/300/load_data_with_errors.txt" target="_blank">this code snippet</a> to a SQL Developer worksheet and run the script as your user in SQL Developer.
 Specify the URL that points to the **chan\_v3\_error.dat** file.
-You have constructed and saved the URL in the step of Construct the URLs of the Files on your OCI Object Storage.
+You have constructed and saved the URL in the step of Construct the URLs of the Files on Your OCI Object Storage.
 Note that you are going to load the data with errors this time.

     ![](./images/300/Picture300-21.png)